When the issue of death first reared its head in our son’s mind, it kept us up for weeks.

 To guide your child, you could ask questions such as “do you think this will work?” “how will you feel? “will it hurt anyone’s feelings?”

 Our son’s angry outbursts are often preceded by whining and are often a sign of boredom.
-When he begins to whine, we draw his attention to his behaviour and ask him to choose a pre-selected activity or we take 10-minutes off our schedule to hang out.
+When he begins to whine, we draw his attention to his behavior and ask him to choose a pre-selected activity or we take 10-minutes off our schedule to hang out.

 Coaching your child to soothe him/herself when faced with strong emotions is also a key component of the emotion coaching approach.